How Long Does Probate Take? These 5 Factors Can Make All the Difference

 Even if arrangements haven’t been made to transfer property outside of probate, the probate process is much simpler and quicker if ownership of the house is simply being transferred from the decedent to an heir.

-However, when real estate is being sold during the probate process, the proceedings become more complex, and lengthy.
+However, when real estate is being sold during probate, the proceedings become more complex, and lengthy.

 3 ways selling a house can lengthen the probate process